jadudm/fac-archive/README.md

 * `fac-copy archive` will create a new archive of all of the FAC data
 * `fac-copy update` updates an existing archive
-* `fac-copy pdfs` will download PDFs of audit reports
+* `fac-copy reports` will download PDFs of audit reports